 Duke Energy has a diverse, increasingly clean generation portfolio.
-Over 38 percent of the electricity we generated in 2017 was from carbon-free (nearly zero carbon emissions) sources, including nuclear, wind, hydro and solar.
-Over 28 percent was from lower-carbon natural gas, which emits about half as much carbon dioxide as coal when used for electric generation.
-One-third was from higher-carbon coal and oil.
-Taken together, owned and purchased renewables are equivalent to almost 9 percent of our generation.
+Almost 38 percent of the electricity we generated in 2018 was from carbon-free (nearly zero carbon emissions) sources, including nuclear, wind, hydro and solar.
+Over 32 percent was from lower-carbon natural gas, which emits about half as much carbon dioxide as coal when used for electric generation.
+About 30 percent was from higher-carbon coal and oil.
+Taken together, owned and purchased renewables are equivalent to over 9 percent of our generation.
 Duke Energy Renewables sells the electricity and/or Renewable Energy Certificates (RECs) it generates to its customers.

 * Excludes pumped-storage hydro.

 Since 2008, the use of coal and oil as generation fuels has significantly decreased.
-These fuels have been replaced primarily by natural gas, mostly because it has become a relatively less expensive fuel and we have added natural gas generation capacity.
+These fuels are being replaced by natural gas and renewables.

 Water withdrawn is the total volume removed from a water source, such as a lake or a river.
-Because of the once-through cooling systems on many of our coal-fired and nuclear plants, almost 99 percent of this water is returned to the source and available for other uses.
+Because of the once-through cooling systems on many of our coal-fired and nuclear plants, over 98 percent of this water is returned to the source and available for other uses.
 Water consumed is the amount of water removed for use and not returned to the source.